CarnegieHall/quality-control/README.md

 | **[reconcileList.py](reconcileList.py)**     | Compare two lists of files, and output CSV of non-matching values |
 | **[embedCopyrightMetadata.sh](embedCopyrightMetadata.sh)** | Script to embed hardcoded Creator and Copyright Notice metadata using ExifTool |

+###DOCUMENTATION
+- [Digitization specs](digitization-specs.md) provided to our vendors for reformatting.
+- A working draft of our [post-digitization quality control workflow](qc-workflow-overview.md).
-In [tech-notes](tech-notes/tech-notes.md), we include technical notes that are brief descriptions of snippets of code used to satisfy various small-scale use cases in our quality control workflow.
+- [Technical notes](tech-notes/tech-notes.md), or brief descriptions of snippets of code used to satisfy various small-scale use cases in our quality control workflow.

 ##USAGE AND LICENSE
 ###USAGE GUIDELINES